Alex-Zeo/Buster/docs/usage.md

     python -m buster.discord_bot
     ```

-The [architecture documentation](architecture.md) provides more details on how the components fit together
+The [architecture documentation](architecture.md) provides more details on how the components fit together.